Sallie Fox

-Sarah (Sallie) Estelle Fox Allen (1845 – 7 February 1913) was a California pioneer and a member of the ill-fated Rose–Baley Party, the first emigrant wagon train to attempt the journey from New Mexico to California via Beale's Wagon Road.
+Sarah Estelle Fox Allen (1845 – 7 February 1913) was a California pioneer and a member of the ill-fated Rose–Baley Party, the first emigrant wagon train to attempt the journey from New Mexico to California via Beale's Wagon Road.
 A twelve-year-old child when she traveled on the wagon train, she was the subject of the 1995 children's book Sallie Fox: The Story of a Pioneer Girl.
 The apron that she wore over her dress when she was seriously injured by a Mojave Indian arrow during the 1858 attack on the Rose–Baley wagons is displayed in the Vacaville Museum which also holds an annual "Sallie Fox Day".

 Early life

 Sallie Fox was born in 1845, the second daughter of Aaron Moses and Mary (née Baldwin) Fox.
 Her father, a farmer in Southeastern Ohio, died when she was an infant.
 Mary subsequently moved with their two young daughters, Sallie and Sophia Frances, to Van Buren County, Iowa where her family were living.
 There, the "Widow Fox", as she was known, married Alpha Brown, himself recently widowed with two daughters, one of whom was an invalid.
 Mary and Alpha Brown had two more children of their own, a daughter Julia and a son Orrin.
 In 1858, the Brown's neighbor Leonard Rose, a wealthy businessman, formed an emigrant party to travel to California.
 As Rose later wrote: